zenash03/GDSCUI-WebDev-Wyrtzen_Wensley/README.md

 ## Features

+- **Add New Todo:** Easily add new todos.
+We create new todo.
+  - How to use ?
+When we want to add new todo into the todolist, we fill the input todo name, and choose category we want.
+It also had input validation ensures the form not empty.
-- **Add Todo with Category:** Easily add new todos with categories.
+- **Add New Category:** Easily add new  categories.
 We can also create new categories.
-Input validation ensures accurate data.
   - How to use ?
 When we want to add some new category we can create category by pressing on add new category.
 - **Filter by Category:** Quickly find and view todos based on their categories.
   - How to use ? we can press the dropdown button above the todo and choose categories we want to show.